Sometimes a parcel can be unintentionally booked as a smaller size than it actually is.

-How to avoid the cost adjustment in the future
+How to avoid cost adjustments in the future

 If a parcel has been over-stuffed or not packaged quite right, it can add extra dimensions and volume to the parcel – which means there often needs to be an adjustment made to the booking.

 But if you don’t have time for maths, our order form makes it super easy (and quick).
 Just put in your parcel’s total dimensions (once it’s in the packaging), and it’ll help you determine the correct size to book.

 All of the info about our parcel sizes and weights is in this article.